RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.60/5

+**Scenario (if different):**
+A clinic is choosing between two appointment reminder systems for routine checkups: one sends automated text messages 24 hours before appointments, while the other sends emails 72 hours in advance with a follow-up text 2 hours before.
+The clinic sees approximately 150 patients per week, and currently 18% of patients miss their appointments without notice, causing scheduling inefficiencies and wasted staff time.

 **Baseline Action:**
-Implement the text message system with a 24-hour advance reminder and monitor no-show rates through weekly reports generated from the internal scheduling system, showing aggregate no-show percentages and basic trends, reviewed by the scheduling manager each Monday morning.
+Implement the text message system with a 24-hour advance reminder and monitor no-show rates through monthly reports reviewed by the scheduling manager.

 **Higher Risk Action:**
-Implement the text message system with a 24-hour advance reminder and monitor no-show rates through monthly reports generated from the internal scheduling system, showing only the aggregate no-show percentage for the entire month, reviewed by the scheduling manager during the monthly management meeting.
+Implement the text message system with a 24-hour advance reminder but only review no-show rates through quarterly reports that are compiled by an external billing vendor and delivered 6 weeks after each quarter ends.

 **Lower Risk Action:**
-Implement the text message system with a 24-hour advance reminder and monitor no-show rates through daily reports generated from the internal scheduling system, showing no-show rates broken down by day, time slot, and location, reviewed by the scheduling manager each morning.
+Implement the text message system with a 24-hour advance reminder and establish real-time dashboard monitoring of no-show rates, with automated daily alerts sent to the scheduling manager whenever the no-show rate exceeds 15% for two consecutive days, plus weekly team reviews of trends.

-### Before Refinement

-**LLM Overall Score:** 3.60/5

 **LLM Dimension Scores:**
 - Risk Ordering: 4.00/5